matt-dray/altcheckr/README.md

 # altcheckr

-Inspect a webpage for problems with the accessibility of image alt text.
+An R package to inspect a webpage for problems with the accessibility of image alt text.

 A work in progress.